saleguas/jekyll-volcanized/README.md

 # Organized layout

-Being a one-paged jekyll theme, I made it as modularized as possible while still maintaining efficiency.
+Being a one-paged Jekyll theme, I made it as modularized as possible while still maintaining efficiency.
 All the sections are in separate files which can be included and interchanged in the only `index.html` file.

 ![index.html](md/index.PNG)